 Participation in the Backcountry Sneak Peak program is designed for Scouting Units with individuals 13-18 and their advisors.
-Participants must be registered in any of the Boy Scouts of America programs to participate.
-Crews are placed under the supervision of two highly qualified Philmont Rangers who plan the trek to meet the abilities and experience of the crew.
+Participants must be registered in a Boy Scouts of America program to participate.
+Crews are placed under the supervision of two highly qualified Philmont Rangers who plan the Sneak Peak to meet the abilities and experience of the crew.

-Your adventure will begin as you depart for your first hike into Philmont’s backcountry.
+Your adventure will begin as you are introduced to Philmont’s best practices through tours and hikes into Philmont’s backcountry.
 As your week progresses, so will your hikes from easier terrain and length to moderate and more difficult.
-The end of the week will mark the end of your skills progression with an overnight experience in Philmont’s backcountry with a Philmont Ranger.
+The end of the week will mark the end of your skills progression with an overnight experience in Philmont’s backcountry with Philmont Rangers.

 Participants will enjoy a hands-on introduction to Philmont’s backcountry and achieve a thorough understanding of the following:

 - Efficient setting up and breaking down camp

 - Gas stove care and operation

 - Philmont’s backcountry cooking method